vonovak/react-navigation-props-mapper/README.md

 ### Injecting Additional Props to Your screen

-This is an advanced use-case and you likely don't need to use this feature.
+This is an advanced use-case and you may don't need to use this feature.
 Consider the [deep linking guide](https://reactnavigation.org/docs/deep-linking.html) from react-navigation.
 You have a chat screen defined as:

 ```js